 Lennier finds a coma preferable to a Centauri medal.

-Londo explains that he has full confidence in Vir to handle a negotiation and leaves.
+During the events of "Born to the Purple", Londo has Vir act on his behalf during a negotiation, while he's busy looking for Adira.
 Insulted, G'Kar says that he has full confidence in Ko'Dath and leaves as well.
 Each one says one last thing to his aide:

 "Don't give away the homeworld."